WELCOME TO NINTH LIFE STUDIO

 How long have you been tattooing?
 I began tattooing as an apprentice in 2012, and as a professional in 2014.

 Which styles of tattooing would you consider to be your specialties?
-Macabre, illustrative blackwork.
-I like to call my style "Horrorlore" since I'm heavily inspired by creepy legends and mythology.
+Fever dream-esque, illustrative blackwork, sometimes with neon colors I like to call my style "Horrorlore" since I'm heavily inspired by creepy folklore and history.

 Favorite thing to chat about during a session?
 Ghost stories, traumatizing poop stories (this seems to be a theme for our shop), bad movies and my amateur opinions on how they could be better.

 Music guilty pleasure?
 90s college rock and commercial jingles.

 How long have you been tattooing?
 I started as an apprentice in 2012 and as a professional in 2014